 Another option is to use a pair of headphones while you practice.
-Here are my favorite options for headphones.
+Here are my favorite options for headphones for digital pianos.

 The built-in music stand with the FP-10 is not the best.
 It has a flat design which can lead to the music falling off of the keyboard.
 This can be frustrating and it seems they did this to create part of the sleek design.

 With this being said, you should be fine with it.
 If not, you can pick one up for extremely cheap as well.